Healthy Homes Assessment Grenada Village

 Grenada Village Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Grenada Village and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory throughout Grenada Village and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove compliance with the Healthy Homes Standards that apply or will apply to your rental home.
+• Property managers and landlords must keep records that prove the compliance with each Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes